piotrbar250/Multi-task-deep-learning/README.md

-# Multitask Learning on the Geometric Shape Numbers Dataset
+# Multi-Task Learning for Geometric Shape Classification and Counting

-PyTorch project for multitask deep learning on the Geometric Shape Numbers dataset.
+PyTorch project for multi-task deep learning on the Geometric Shape Numbers dataset.
 It uses a shared backbone with two heads:
 - one for image classification (shape/number class),
 - one for regression (counts of geometric shapes in the image).